-WorldPop at the University of Southampton conducted this research in collaboration with the University of Toronto, St Michael’s Hospital Toronto, disease surveillance organization Bluedot in Toronto and the China Centre for Disease Control and Prevention.
+WorldPop at the University of Southampton conducted this research in collaboration with the University of Toronto, St Michael’s Hospital Toronto, the disease surveillance organization Bluedot in Toronto, and the China Centre for Disease Control and Prevention.

 More SciTechDaily Coverage of 2019-nCoV:

 why are you so enthusiastic about this being “the one”?

 Why are governments so brain dead to control this virus?

 When you got leaders like the lame duck Trudeau who does nothing

 The country should have stopped travel in and out of the country long ago, But what do you expect when governments want to rid the world of it’s population,

 This is a biological war and it deters them from a physical war,

 So you know who started it China !

 Probably with the secret societies help